 The property owner shall maintain the artwork in good condition continuously after its installation, as determined appropriate by the City.
 Maintenance shall include all related landscaping, lighting, and upkeep, including the identification plaque.
 Artwork required or approved pursuant to this chapter cannot be removed, except for required maintenance or repair, unless approved by the City; at which time the City may require replacement or relocation of the artwork.
 In the event that the artwork is located in the public right-of-way, a maintenance agreement with the City shall be required.
+(Ord.
+2085, § 2 (part), 2011; Ord.
+2037 (part), 2009)

-19.148.090 In Lieu Payment for Artwork is Discouraged.
+19.148.090 In Lieu PaymentFee for Artwork is Discouraged.

 In some instances the placement of artwork on a particular property may not be feasible.
-The developer or property owner may apply to the Arts and Culture Commission for an in lieu payment alternative on projects that lack an appropriate location for public art2, although such alternative is strongly discouraged.
-In such cases, an in lieu payment of 1.\25% of the construction valuation may be made to the City, pursuant to the approval authority provisions of Cupertino Municipal Code Chapter 19.12.030.
+In such cases, an in-lieu contributionmay be made to the City.
+The developer or property owner may apply to the Fine Arts Commission for an in-lieu fee-payment alternative on projects that lack an appropriate location for public art, although such alternative is strongly discouraged.
+In such cases, an in-lieu payment of 1.25% of the construction valuation may be made to the City, pursuant to the approval authority provisions of Cupertino Municipal Code Chapter 19.12.030.
+(Ord.
+2085, § 2 (part), 2011; Ord.
+2037 (part), 2009)